 Filters in ASP.NET Core are used to run code before or after certain stages in the request processing pipeline.
 There are many built-in filters for authorization, logging, caching, exception handling and so on.
-Filters also help to avoid code-duplication across action methods.
+Filters also help to avoid code-duplication in our projects.

 Page Contents